Plates of Nephi: Large plates

-Joseph Smith said the large plates of Nephi were continually maintained until about AD 385, when the prophet Mormon, seeing that the destruction of the Nephite nation was imminent, abridged the large plates of Nephi.
-This abridgement, with additions by Mormon's son, Moroni, was part of the set of gold plates Moroni delivered to Joseph Smith.
+Joseph Smith said that the large plates of Nephi were continually maintained until about 385 AD, when the prophet Mormon, seeing that the destruction of the Nephite nation was imminent, abridged the large plates.
+This abridgement, with additions by Mormon's son Moroni, was part of the set of gold plates that Moroni, reincarnated as the Angel Moroni, delivered to Joseph Smith.

 The books within the Book of Mormon from The Words of Mormon to Fourth Nephi, are taken from Mormon's abridgment of the large plates.
-Although the large plates were intended for the more secular history of the Nephites, it is obvious from the version available in the Book of Mormon that there was a good deal of spiritual content as well, including sermons, prophecies and moral lessons.
+Although the large plates were intended for the more secular history of the Nephites, it is obvious from the version available in the Book of Mormon that there was a good deal of spiritual content as well, including sermons, prophecies, and moral lessons.
 Some periods of time are covered in more detail than others, in particular a series of wars between the Nephites and the Lamanites in the Book of Alma.
-Whether the uneven coverage is a reflection of the original record or is an artifact of Mormon's abridgement is not clear from the text.
+Whether the uneven coverage is a reflection of the original record or is an artifact of Mormon's abridgement is unclear from the text.